deenamanick/Fullstack-course/Backend-bootcamp.md

 ---

-# Day 1: How the Web Works and UI/UX Basics
+# Day 1: How the Web Works, UI/UX Basics, and Introduction to React

 ## Goal / Project Intro

 Today we build a simple student profile page called **The Thoughtful Student Page**.
+Then, we will convert this page into a modern **React Application** using Tailwind CSS and React Router.

 The goal is not just to write HTML.
-The goal is to understand what a website is, how users reach it, and how good design helps people use it.
+The goal is to understand what a website is, how users reach it, how good design helps people use it, and how modern frameworks like React make it easier to build interactive applications.

 ## Concepts Introduced